frno7/toslibc/README.md

 # How to build

 Review the file [`INSTALL`](https://github.com/frno7/toslibc/blob/main/INSTALL) for installation instructions.
-A working m68k/GCC compiler is required.
+A preinstalled m68k/GCC compiler is required.
 Assuming the compiler is `m68k-elf-gcc`, build TOS/libc with `make TARGET_COMPILE=m68k-elf-` to produce a `lib/toslibc.a` [static library](https://en.wikipedia.org/wiki/Static_library),